Resilience in Sports: How to Bounce Back from Failure

-Done correctly, I would be going into my next plate appearance as if it were my first.
+Done correctly, this would mean going into the next plate appearance as if it were the first.
 It took me a while to fully understand this concept, and even longer to begin to do it well.

 How Should We Look at Failure?

-How we view failure has an enormous impact on the way we respond to it.
-When a setback presents itself in our life we have two choices: learn from it or allow it to debilitate us.
+How you view failure has an enormous impact on the way you respond to it as an athlete.
+When a setback presents itself there are two choices: learn from it or allow it to tear you dosn.

 Yes, it really is that simple, and if we adopt a certain way of looking at failure, the reaction becomes natural.

-It is not that easy, and unless we are mentally prepared and ready, the emotions that accompany a failure are too great, causing our minds to become clouded, not allowing us to think straight.
+It is not that easy to be resilient, fail fast, and learn from mistakes.
+And unless you are mentally prepared and ready, the emotions that accompany a failure are too great, causing your mind to become clouded, not allowing you to think straight.

-It’s to take a proactive approach, meaning we must accept that failure is a natural part of life.
+It’s to take a proactive approach, meaning you must accept that failure is a natural part of the game.

-View failure as an opportunity for something new and exciting, as a way to grow and improve yourself.
+View failure as an opportunity to learn, grow and improve yourself as a player.

-There is nothing wrong with failing, but there is something wrong with allowing failure to hold us back.
-Fear drives us to avoid taking risks, but that fear can be overcome by accepting and allowing failure with gratitude.
+There is nothing wrong with failing, but there is something wrong with allowing failure to hold you back.
+Fear causes you to avoid taking risks, turning into the fear of failure.
+But that fear can be overcome by accepting and learning from your mistakes.

 So how do we do this?
 How can we cultivate the habit of bouncing back from failure, rather than letting it define who we are?